 Lebanon Valley College reserves the right to revoke admission to admitted or deposited students for fraud, misrepresentation, violation of College standards, or for other serious violations committed by a student prior to enrollment at Lebanon Valley College.
-The vice president of enrollment along with the vice president of student affairs and dean of students will handle situations of this type.
+The vice president of enrollment management along with the vice president of student affairs and dean of students will handle situations of this type.

-Students Status Pending Final Action
+Student Status Pending Final Action

 If a student withdrawals from the College prior to the adjudication of the alleged violations of College Policy, those charges must be adjudicated prior to the student returning to the College.
-In addition, the student is prohibited for being on campus.
+In addition, the student is prohibited from being on campus.

 Withholding of Diploma Policy